 Yes.
 All data passed between your browser, our server and our card processing partner is secure and encrypted.

-No, sorry, web and telephone bookings can only be made by credit or debit card.
+No, sorry, web bookings can only be made by credit or debit card.

 We try to offer as varied a programme of films as possible, within the constraints of only 4 screens (bear in mind there are on average over 10 films released per week!)
 Sometimes this means your chosen film may not be showing on the exact day you wish to see it.
 Our full programme can be seen on our home page.

-All web and telephone bookings can be collected from the box office during our normal opening hours.
+All web bookings can be collected from the box office during our normal opening hours.
 Our box office normally opens 20 minutes before the first film each day.

 Normally tickets go on sale the Monday (about 6pm) before a film opens on a Friday.
-However, the industry seems to be crazy at the moment with Wednesday/Monday/Thursday sometimes Saturday openings of films!
+This can change with advance screenings etc., and with Wednesday/Monday/Thursday sometimes Saturday openings of films!
 So, we aim to have tickets on sale from 6pm on the Monday before the film opens during the following Friday to Thursday week.